linovia/core-serializers/README.md

 core-serializers
 ================

-Proof on concept for serializer redesign.
+Proof of concept for serializer redesign.